heavyblotto/memorativa/docs/memorativa-design.md

               selected.append((token, get_aspect_weight(angle)))
       return sorted(selected, key=lambda x: x[1], reverse=True)
   ```

 - **Spherical Context Enrichment**: Enrich outputs with 3D spatial relationships.

+This function is designed to enrich a `base_output` with spatial context derived from `SphericalToken` objects that have significant spatial relationships to a `SphericalTriplet` query.
+It aims to infuse the output with information about the 3D spatial context of relevant tokens in Memorativa's conceptual space.

   ```python
   def enrich_with_spatial_context(
       base_output: torch.Tensor,